-Subject to their statutory right of withdrawal pursuant to section 87(Q)(4) of FSMA in the event of the publication of a supplementary prospectus, applicants may not withdraw their applications for New Shares.
+Subject to their statutory right of withdrawal pursuant to Article 23(2) of the Prospectus Regulation in the event of the publication of a supplementary prospectus, applicants may not withdraw their applications for New Shares.

-Applicants wishing to exercise their statutory right of withdrawal pursuant to section 87(Q)(4) of FSMA after the publication by the Company of a prospectus supplementing this document must do so by lodging a written notice of withdrawal (which shall include a notice sent by any form of electronic communication) which must include the full name and address of the person wishing to exercise statutory withdrawal rights and, if such person is a CREST member, the Participant ID and the Member Account ID of such CREST Member with Link Asset Services, by post or by hand (during normal business hours only) to Link Asset Services, Corporate Actions, The Registry, 34 Beckenham Road, Beckenham, Kent BR3 4TU or by email to withdraw@linkgroup.co.uk so as to be received not later than two Business Days after the date on which the supplementary prospectus is published.
-Notice of withdrawal given by any other means or which is deposited with or received by Link Asset Services after expiry of such period will not constitute a valid withdrawal, provided that the Company will not permit the exercise of withdrawal rights after payment by the relevant applicant of his subscription in full and the allotment of Ordinary Shares to such applicant becoming unconditional.
-In such event Shareholders are recommended to seek independent legal advice.
+Applicants wishing to exercise their statutory right of withdrawal pursuant to Article 23(2) of the Prospectus Regulation after the publication by the Company of a prospectus supplementing this document must do so by lodging a written notice of withdrawal (which shall include a notice sent by any form of electronic communication) which must include the full name and address of the person wishing to exercise statutory withdrawal rights and, if such person is a CREST member, the Participant ID and the Member Account ID of such CREST Member with Computershare Investor Services PLC, by post or by hand (during normal business hours only) to Computershare Investor Corporate Services Actions Projects, Bristol, BS99 6AH or PLC, by OFSpaymentqueries@computershare.co.uk so as to be received not later than two Business Days after the date on which the supplementary prospectus is published.
+Notice of withdrawal given by any other means or which is deposited with or received by Computershare Investor Services PLC after expiry of such period will not constitute a valid withdrawal, provided that the Company will not permit the exercise of withdrawal rights after payment by the relevant applicant of his subscription in full and the allotment of Ordinary Shares to such applicant becoming unconditional.
+In such event, Shareholders are recommended to seek independent legal advice.